Red Angel (rocket): Description

 Red Angel was 10 ft 9 in long and 11.25 in in diameter.
 Overall weight was 1055 lb with an 88 lb warhead.
-Like Uncle Tom it had flip-out rear fins, but Tom's four large fins were replaced by six smaller ones.

 It was first deployed on the Westland Wyvern turboprop, but had always been earmarked for the new jet naval strike aircraft developed in response to the Sverdlov threat, the Blackburn Buccaneer.
 The high-speed Buccaneer was noted for its rotating bomb bay and internal weapons stowage.
 This could carry four of the Red Angels.